-As is the case with most things, what is best for one person is not necessarily best for another.
-It is for this reason that identifying a single type of hair transplant as best is incredibly difficult, particularly since there are so many factors that should be considered in the decision-making process of any prospective patient.
-To properly evaluate each type of hair transplant and to wind up with the best possible result, patients should commit to conducting an honest assessment of their specific hair loss goals and should make a point to consult an expert before reaching any conclusions.
+As is the case with most things, when it comes to successful hair transplant options, what is best for one person is not necessarily best for another.
+For this reason identifying a single type of hair transplant as best is incredibly difficult.
+There are many factors that any prospective patient should consider when choosing an effective hair transplant procedure.
+To properly evaluate each type of hair transplant and to wind up with the best possible result, patients should commit to conducting an honest assessment of their specific hair loss goals and should make a pointgrafts and up to as many as 5,000 to consult a hair transplant expert near you before reaching any conclusions.

 While making a choice regarding the best course of action for a hair transplant, prospective patients should consider the relative convenience of each procedure as well as any associated costs.
 A highly active patient with a modest amount of thinning hair, for example, may find it most convenient to simply opt for a single session of FUE, which involves a quicker recovery time but is also likely to involve a lengthier hair transplant session.

 A patient with more extensive hair loss, on the other hand, is more likely to opt for FUT, which makes it possible to achieve a greater degree of coverage in a single session but also involves a lengthier (though not by very much) recovery time when compared to FUE.
-Through consultation with a hair restoration professional, the best procedure can be discussed with the patient in order to ensure the best possible result while taking the patient’s personal circumstances into account.
+Through consultation with a hair restoration professional in your area, the best procedure can be discussed with the patient in order to ensure the best possible hair restoration result while taking the patient’s personal circumstances into account.

 Whether or not a specific hair transplant technique is best is entirely dependent on a variety of conditions specific to the prospective patient.
 The Strip Method, also commonly referred to as FUT, is an ideal hair transplant technique for patients seeking an option that generates a significant amount of coverage while reducing the possibility of requiring multiple sessions to do so.
 This is because FUT involves the surgical removal of a strip from a donor site that typically yields up to 3,000 grafts and up to as many as 5,000 to 9,000 individual follicular units.